IKOR-GmbH/sip-framework/docs/test-kit.md

 ## Validation

 Validation is one of key properties to any testing system.
 SIP Test Kit supports validation for batch testing.
-Validation is configured trough than-expect section of test case definition, by setting expected properties of endpoint we want to validate.
+Validation is configured trough `then-expect` section of test case definition, by setting expected properties of endpoint we want to validate.
 It could be the entering endpoint of the adapter, for example we want to validate HTTP response of the adapter, or it could be any external system (mocked) endpoint, where we can validate the input that mocked endpoint has received;
 this way we could validate, for instance, if a properly transformed file reached the outgoing FTP endpoint.